 Can't Hide Mesh Tape on Butt Joints

-Solution: This can be hard to fix and is why a lot of drywallers prefer paper tape on butt joints.
+Solution: This can be hard to fix and is one reason why a lot of drywallers prefer paper tape on butt joints.
 To be clear, butt joints are seams where two panels meet at their square (not tapered) edges, so there's no recess for the tape and mud.
 If you've already used mesh tape and mudded over it (and it's still showing), keep applying thin final coats with a 10- or 12-inch drywall knife, gradually building up the joint in the middle—to cover the tape—and feathering it out at both sides to make it all look flat.

 Can't Hide Paper Tape on Butt Joints

 Solution: Butt joints are difficult, even with paper tape.
-Since you have no edge tapers creating a recess for the tape and mud, the tape is riding on top of the drywall.
+Since you have no edge tapers creating a recess, the tape and mud are riding on top of the drywall.
 Yes, it takes a patient hand, but you do need to carefully apply the final coat(s) and feather it out well with your 10- or 12-inch knife.
 The biggest mistake with butt joints is to use too much mud under the tape, creating a hump that is hard to hide with all the thin final coats.
 Applying some pressure to the knife when smoothing the tape over the initial layer of mud helps to squeeze out excess mud from behind the tape.

 Drywall Seams Cracking

 Solution: Drywall joints crack for different reasons.
 Over door and window openings, joints often crack due to movement in the wall framing.
 The movement is unavoidable, so the best solution is to make the taped joints as strong as possible.
 Paper tape itself is less strong than mesh tape, but paper is also less elastic and doesn't stretch like mesh tape does.
 This is why some drywallers prefer paper for these high-stress joints.
 If you use mesh tape in these areas, always use a setting-type mud for the first coat over the tape.
 Setting mud is stronger than pre-mixed all-purpose mud and helps compensate for the elasticity of mesh tape.